scotcoin/czarcraft/README.txt

 Compiling:

 The source is included.
-It is also available at https://bitbucket.org/NFDcoin/nfdcoin/src .
+It is also available at https://bitbucket.org/TZRcoin/tzrcoin/src .

 To compile it on linux, just
 run the enclosed compile.sh script.
-This will compile all java classes and package them in an nfd.jar file, replacing the existing one.
+This will compile all java classes and package them in an tzr.jar file, replacing the existing one.